illinoistech-itm/jhajek/itmd-521/Week-13/Readme.md

 ## Test 4

 * Repeat test 1 using the datasets located in: ```/user/ncdc/80/``` (Lastname A-K) and  ```/user/ncdc/90/``` (Lastname L-Z)
-* You will need to recompile your **MaxTemperature** driver class and JAR to include the following:
-Modify your MaxTemperature code to account for bad records use the sample code on P.174 of textbook section 6-12 to include a counter that will output the number of bad records at the end of the job -- place this new code and jar file in  Week-13 -> badrecord folder
+* For test 4-6 You will need modify your MaxTemperature code to account for bad records use the sample code on P.174 of textbook *section 6-12* to include a counter that will output the number of bad records at the end of the job -- place this new code and jar file in  Week-13 -> badrecord folder

 ---

 ## Test 5

 * Repeat test 2 using the datasets located in: ```/user/ncdc/80/``` (Lastname A-K) and  ```/user/ncdc/90/``` (Lastname L-Z)
-* You will need to recompile your **MaxTemperature** driver class and JAR to include the following:
-Modify your MaxTemperature code to account for bad records use the sample code on P.174 of textbook section 6-12 to include a counter that will output the number of bad records at the end of the job -- place this new code and jar file in  Week-13 -> badrecord folder
+* For test 4-6 You will need modify your MaxTemperature code to account for bad records use the sample code on P.174 of textbook *section 6-12* to include a counter that will output the number of bad records at the end of the job -- place this new code and jar file in  Week-13 -> badrecord folder

 ---

 ## Test 6

 * Repeat test 3 using the datasets located in: ```/user/ncdc/80/``` (Lastname A-K) and  ```/user/ncdc/90/``` (Lastname L-Z)
-* You will need to recompile your **MaxTemperature** driver class and JAR to include the following:
-Modify your MaxTemperature code to account for bad records use the sample code on P.174 of textbook section 6-12 to include a counter that will output the number of bad records at the end of the job -- place this new code and jar file in  Week-13 -> badrecord folder
+* For test 4-6 You will need modify your MaxTemperature code to account for bad records use the sample code on P.174 of textbook *section 6-12* to include a counter that will output the number of bad records at the end of the job -- place this new code and jar file in  Week-13 -> badrecord folder

 ---

 ## Test 7

 * Repeat test 1 using the datasets located in: ```/user/ncdc/80-90/```  (ALL students)
-* You will need to recompile your **MaxTemperature** driver class and JAR to include the following:
-Modify your MaxTemperature code to account for bad records use the sample code on P.174 of textbook section 6-12 to include a counter that will output the number of bad records at the end of the job -- place this new code and jar file in  Week-13 -> badrecord folder

 ---

 ## Test 8

 * Repeat test 2 using the datasets located in: ```/user/ncdc/80-90/```  (ALL students)
-* You will need to recompile your **MaxTemperature** driver class and JAR to include the following:
-Modify your MaxTemperature code to account for bad records use the sample code on P.174 of textbook section 6-12 to include a counter that will output the number of bad records at the end of the job -- place this new code and jar file in  Week-13 -> badrecord folder

 ---

 ## Test 9

 * Repeat test 3 using the datasets located in: ```/user/ncdc/80-90/```  (ALL students)
-* You will need to recompile your **MaxTemperature** driver class and JAR to include the following:
-Modify your MaxTemperature code to account for bad records use the sample code on P.174 of textbook section 6-12 to include a counter that will output the number of bad records at the end of the job -- place this new code and jar file in  Week-13 -> badrecord folder

 ---